laineus/unsung-kingdom/README.md

 # Licence

 This source code is able to use in MIT Licence.
-Assets such as graphics and sounds are not allowed to use.
+Assets such as graphics, sounds and scenarios are not allowed to use.